diempi/docs/docs/src/glossary.md

 - **Bundled Data Item (BDI)**: A data item / transaction nested within an ANS-104 bundled transaction.

-- **Bundler**: a third-party service that bundles data files on a user’s behalf.
+- **Bundler**: a third-party service and gateway feature that bundles data files on a user’s behalf.

 - **Chunk**: A chunk is a unit of data that is stored on the Arweave network.
 It represents a piece of a larger file that has been split into smaller, manageable segments for efficient storage and retrieval.